ImmutableVariable/learnityourself/docs/python/03-functions-modules/02-scopes-lifetimes.md

 # Scopes and Lifetimes

 A lifetime is the duration of time that a variable exists in memory.
 A scope is a region of code where a variable can be accessed.
 In Python, there are two main types of scopes: local and global.
 Local variables are defined within a function and can only be accessed within that function.
 Global variables are defined outside of any function and can be accessed from anywhere in the code (python also provides a way to access global variables from within a function, but we will cover that later).

-## What this really means

-### Local Variables
+## Local Variables
-This means that if you define a variable inside a function, it will only exist within that function.
-If you try to access it outside of the function, you will get an error.
+Local variables are defined within a function and can only be accessed within that function.
 For example:

 ```python
 def my_function():
     x = 10  # Local variable